alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

 <!--morestart-->

 A _content transition_ determines how an Activity or Fragment's non-shared views&mdash;called _transitioning views_&mdash;enter or exit the scene during an Activity or Fragment transition.
 Coordinating the entrance and exit of each Activity/Fragment's transitioning views makes switching between different application screens seem effortless, especially when coupled with shared element transitions.
-They help create visual connections between the different UI states and provide a seamless background effect as the Activity/Fragment's shared elements animate into place. (**TODO: awk last two sentences?**)
+They help create visual connections between the different UI states and provide a seamless background effect as the Activity/Fragment's shared elements animate into place.

 As we discussed in the [previous post][part1], content transitions can be set by calling the following [`Window`][Window] and [`Fragment`][Fragment] methods: